JinC-CJ/Jin-Chai-Page/content/authors/admin/_index.md

       I received the Faculty Commendation for Academic Excellence from the Faculty of Engineering, Architecture and Information Technology.
 This award recognizes students in the top tier of academic performance with a GPA of 6.6 or higher in Semester 1, 2023.
 ---

-I am currently Master of Research Student at Macquarie University.
-My principal supervisor is Prof. Jian Yang and my associate supervisor is A. Prof. Jia Wu.
+I am currently Master of Research Student at Macquarie University, Australia.
+My principal supervisor is Prof. Jian Yang and my associate supervisor is A/Prof. Jia Wu.
+I hold a Master's degree in Data Science from the University of Queensland, Australia.
 I am interested in Sequential Recommendation, Diffusion Model, Reinforcement Learning, and Deep Learning.